Ruraj-git/atmoplan-docs/docs/tutorial/results/case-start-calculation.md

     - Finally, a postprocessing run is started which will grid the concentration results as calculated on the receptor grid to raster files and make them available via a web map service (WMS) so they can be visualized in the application.
 For non-baseline scenarios, (absolute and relative) difference maps are created.

-Počas výpočtu prípadu je stav prípadu v prehľade prípadov „Výpočet beží“.
+V prehľade projektov je počas výpočtu projektu označenie „Výpočet beží“.

 ![Calculation progress](./images/start_calculation_progress_sk.png)